-Currently, our Amended and Restated Certificate of Incorporation authorizes the issuance of up to 99.0 million shares of common stock.
-As of March 31, 2020, there were approximately 78.0 million shares of common stock outstanding and outstanding awards to purchase 10.5 million shares of common stock under various incentive stock plans.
-Additionally, as of March 31 2020, there were approximately 1.8 million shares of common stock available for future issuance under our 2018 Equity Incentive Plan, approximately 0.5 million shares of common stock available for issuance under our Amended and Restated 2013 Employee Stock Purchase Plan, and approximately 1.6 million shares of common stock available for issuance under our 2014 Employment Commencement Incentive Plan.
+Currently, our Amended and Restated Certificate of Incorporation authorizes the issuance of up to 198.0 million shares of common stock.
+As of September 30, 2020, there were approximately 78.8 million shares of common stock outstanding and outstanding awards to purchase 9.5 million shares of common stock under various incentive stock plans.
+Additionally, as of September 30, 2020, there were approximately 5.8 million shares of common stock available for future issuance under our 2018 Equity Incentive Plan, approximately 0.5 million shares of common stock available for issuance under our Amended and Restated 2013 Employee Stock Purchase Plan, and approximately 1.4 million shares of common stock available for issuance under our 2014 Employment Commencement Incentive Plan.

 We may issue additional shares to grant equity awards to our employees, officers, directors and consultants under our 2018 Equity Incentive Plan, our 2013 Employee Stock Purchase Plan or our 2014 Employment Commencement Incentive Plan.
 We may also issue additional common stock and warrants from time to time to finance our operations and in connection with strategic transactions, such as acquisitions and licensing.
 For example, in February 2020, we issued and sold 2,522,227 shares of common stock to Roche Finance in connection with the entry into the collaboration agreement with Roche.
-We will need to increase our authorized shares of common stock under our Amended and Restated Certificate of Incorporation to support these strategic goals.
-There can be no assurance that we will be able to obtain shareholder approval to increase the number of authorized shares.